tonethar/IGME-430-Fall-2024/projects/p1-improved-admin-form.md

 ---

 ## IV.
 Discussion: How does it work?
+- Let's be sure that we understand EVERY line of code
+- BTW:
+  - would having separate `.onclick` event handlers for the UPDATE and DELETE buttons be easier than a single `.onsubmit` on the entire form?

 ---

 ## V. Project 1
 - *What do you need to do to this to finish it up for [Project 1](project-1.md)?*
 - Rather than 2 hard-coded Hoots, you need to show ALL of your current resources
-  - you might have a lot more resources than that, so the max you have to show is 50
+  - you might have a lot more resources than that, so the maximum you must show at any one time is 50
   - a nice (but optional) feature for this form would be *paging* capabilities so that the user could cycle through ALL of your resources
   - when a resource is added, deleted, or updated -  the form immediately updates to show the changes